The Case for Green Plenty

 There's more than enough of everything to make that happen without having an eco disaster.
 But the problem is we live in a world that's not ours.
 There's a very large number of people who make everything, but who have been taught, who have been fooled, who believe that they are unable to make things work without their supposed masters.

-For example, if you're British, our clown of a Prime Minister is on record saying that he thinks inequality is a good thing, and of course he does because he's on the top of the pile.
+For example, if you're British, former clown Prime Minister Johnson is on record saying that he thinks inequality is a good thing, and of course he does because he's on the top of the pile.
 If you look at him, I believe he's technically a cousin of the Queen.
 He's from a long line of extremely privileged, privately educated, inbred buffoons whose ancestors had sharper swords than ours did.
 That doesn't make him particularly special.
-Privilege means you get things as a result of who you are, not anything you actually did.
-It means being useless doesn’t stop you being in charge.
+Privilege means you get things as a result of who you are, not anything you actually did, they like to talk about merit but the only merit is who your parents were.
+It means being useless doesn’t stop you being in charge, whatever harm your incompetence may cause.

-It doesn't mean that we have to take any notice of it, and it doesn't mean he’s any kind of a hero either.
+We don't have to take any notice of this nonsense, and Johnson isn't any kind of a hero either.
 He has rivers of our blood on his hands.

 The open handed world

 So human beings have this productive power.
-We now have the tools to feed ourselves, to clothe ourselves and to protect ourselves against adversity.
-But our society has a few shortsighted idiots whose outlook is completely about keeping what they have and making sure that they can't lose.
+We now have the tools to thrive and protect ourselves against adversity.
+Our society has a few shortsighted idiots whose outlook is completely about keeping what they have and making sure that they can't lose.
 So they fix markets, they murder people, they pollute, they wreck ecosystems, all for short term gain and they never face any consequences.

-Their world looks like a closed fist, where they have control.
+Their world looks like a closed fist, where they have control, punching us endlessly in the face forever.
 Instead the world needs to look like an open, generous hand.

-The people who make and create systems and services that the rest of us need need to base those services on what people actually need, and the people whose needs are being met need to participate in the decisions.
-So instead of a world that’s based on hierarchical greed we need a system that's based on social need.
+The people who make and create systems and services that the rest of us survive with should base those services on what people actually need, and the people whose needs are being met need to participate in the decisions.
+So instead of a world based on hierarchical greed we need a system based on social need.

 There's an old song from the time of the English Revolution called the World turned upside down.
 I think it’s about the Levellers, who were a group of people who tried to take the land back after they were driven off by the new capitalist owners who enclosed the land and stole it from the ordinary folk.